tm3023/Bitoin-UKF/README.md

 `data_loader.py` defaults to `USE_REAL_DATA = True`, downloading the last
 5 years of BTC-USD daily closes from Yahoo Finance via `yfinance`.
-Set `USE_REAL_DATA = False` to use a synthetic series (calibrated to BTC empirics, seeded for reproducibility) — useful for fast iteration when developing the model.
+Set `USE_REAL_DATA = False` to use a synthetic series (calibrated to BTC empirics, seeded for reproducibility): useful for fast iteration when developing the model.

 ---